LibHuang/retail_warehouse_simulation/README.md

-# Summary: Retail Inventory & Demand Forecast Platform
+# Retail Inventory & Demand Forecast Platform

 The purpose of this project is to build a modular, end‑to‑end data pipeline to support real‑time inventory tracking, demand forecasting, and ensure resource optimization with structured and unstructured retail data.